 Little River Band was an Australian ‘supergroup’ of savvy and well-experienced musicians.
 Three members came from an acoustic band called Mississippi while Dutch-born Beeb Birtles had been a member of Zoot, one of Australia’s most popular bands between 1969 and 1971.

 LRB had its genesis in the early 1970s in London.
-Shorrock (pictured at right) had been recording solo and was singing backup at Cliff Richard shows when he received a phone call from Beeb Birtles and Graham Goble, whose band (Mississippi) had broken up.
+Shorrock (pictured) had been recording solo and was singing backup at Cliff Richard shows when he received a phone call from Beeb Birtles and Graham Goble, whose band (Mississippi) had broken up.

 All three were searching for a sound and decided to meet up in Melbourne.
 Taking their name from the town of Little River, near Geelong in Victoria, the result was the formation of the Little River Band in 1975.